baspete/objectdemo/README.md

 4. We call that instance's `fetch` method, again **after** it was created, and pass in a success callback, which itself creates an instance of the app.TweetsView Constructor.

 This is the entire point of using a Constructor in Javascript.
 Doing so allows you to create **instance**, which is an entirely separate object from any other instances of that Constructor.

+### Conclusion

+* A function (with some <a href="https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Closures" target="_blank">exceptions</a>) runs and returns.
+* An instance lives until you destroy it.
+You can refer back to it as often as you'd like, calling its methods and setting or reading its properties.

+Backbone is a great example of the use of Constructors.
+When you create an instance of a Backbone Collection or View, you're generally expecting to access it again in the future--for example, to update its data or re-render its DOM element.